Purpose

 The only part of

-you can specify isindex_attributes
+index_propertiesyou can specify isindex_attributes.

 -